est15/est15.github.io/_posts/2024-03-28-Zero to OSCP.md

 ### TCM and TryHackMe
 John had mentioned starting with The Cyber Mentor (TCM)'s free [Zero to Hero Pentesting](https://www.youtube.com/watch?v=qlK174d_uu8&list=PLLKT__MCUeiwBa7d7F_vN1GUwz_2TmVQj) course and that's what I did.
 I watched well over 14 hours of content through TCM’s online YouTube course.
 I would take notes and follow along with what the video was doing, but I found myself struggling to fully grasp the concepts.
 This is when I discovered TryHackMe ([THM](https://tryhackme.com/)), an "anyone" can learn cybersecurity platform.

 I signed up to TryHackeMe and began their [Complete Beginner](https://tryhackme.com/paths) pathway.
 I was hooked, spending the next two months going through the complete beginner and pre-security pathways.
-I was starting to beginning to become comfortable with Linux using the command line.
+I was beginning to become comfortable with Linux using the command line.
 I also started to understand the general core concepts when it comes to cybersecurity, PenTesting, Linux, Windows, and vulnerabilities.

 ![TryHackMe Badge](https://tryhackme-badges.s3.amazonaws.com/est15.png)
 _My TryHackMe Profile Badge_